 Every new student is billed a non-refundable $145 NSO fee on their first tuition bill, regardless of program attendance; this fee covers the cost of NSO and the administration of the math placement exam.
 The non-refundable event fee for each family member attending NSO is $35; there is no charge for guests under the age of 10, however NSO is not be appropriate for siblings and young children because the program is designed for college students and their parents.

 4. Can my parents

 attend orientation with me?

 Yes!
 In fact, we encourage your parents or family to attend with you.
-Parents and guests will have a separate day of programs and information sessions to help them prepare for your arrival on campus.
+Parents and family will have a separate day of programs and information sessions, occurring concurrently with your NSO, to help them prepare for your arrival on campus.

 When registering for NSO, be sure to register your guests using the NSO Registration Form, accessed through your My Blue Hen Home portal.
 You may add guests to your reservation at any time by revisiting this form.
 Remember to print your guest registration email receipt as your parents or guests will be asked to present it when checking in at NSO.